KyleG-Mitutoyo/Integrated-AI-Extension/README.md

 ## 📝 Changelog

+- **1.1.0** Add gemini.google.com to the included chat sites, add "Error to AI" command when right-clicking an error or warning in the VS error list, change new file creation to be on background thread, prevent diff view showing when "new file" is cancelled.
 - **1.0.2** Fix theme not setting correctly sometimes on the main chat page, fix URL saving, add `Reset URLs` button
 - **1.0.1** Fix README links
 - **1.0.0** Initial release